-- Special requirements for the following majors: Architecture, Performing Arts, Secondary Education, Elementary Education, Graphic Design Communication, Creative Writing and Visual Arts
+- Special requirements for the following majors: Architecture, Performing Arts, Secondary Education, Elementary Education, or Visual Arts

 - Students applying for financial aid should file the FAFSA (Federal & State Aid) by February 1.
 Please note the FAFSA is available online on October 1

 All students applying for admission will automatically be reviewed for various university-managed merit scholarships.
 If students are looking for federal or state grants, loan opportunities and student employment on campus, the FAFSA form must be completed.
 Visit the Financial Aid section of our website for details and timelines of the need-based aid process.